kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

   phase: Running
 ```

-Running a `kubectl kuttl assert --timeout 5 01-assert.yaml` might provide an successful response such as:
+Running a `kubectl kuttl assert --timeout 5 01-assert.yaml` will provide either a successful response such as:
 `"01-assert.yaml" in "default" namespace is valid`
 or it may provide a verbose output which ends with the details such as: